ForgeRock/forgeops/how-tos/production-workflow.md

 ### Config change

-Make your change(s) on your single instance environment.

-Export that config change.
+Make your change(s) on your single instance environment, then export that config change.
+Be sure to change the namespace in your context.

 `forgeops config export am stage`